lovell/sharp/docs/src/content/docs/api-resize.md

 If the result of this operation would trim an image to nothing then no change is made.

+Use the `lineArt` and `threshold` options for control over sensitivity.

 The `info` response Object will contain `trimOffsetLeft` and `trimOffsetTop` properties.